-Google had agreed to five technical measures to mitigate the risk of loss of control through a lack of transparency about the Customer (Content) Data.
+Google had agreed to implement five technical measures to mitigate the risk of loss of control through a lack of transparency about the Customer (Content) Data.

-- 1. Development of a tool to view Telemetry Data. - 2.
-New warning in the Feedback form not to share sensitive data. - 3.
-A visual reminder to end users using a profile icon whether they are working in the protected Workspace for Education environment, or outside it. - 4.
+- 1. Develop a tool to view Telemetry Data. - 2.
+Show a new warning in the Feedback form not to share sensitive data. - 3.
+Provide a visual reminder to end users using a profile icon whether they are working in the protected Workspace for Education environment, or outside it. - 4.
 Make all relevant legal information about the managed Google Workspace account permanently accessible. - 5.
 Explain in the Workspace for Education Data Protection Implementation Guide that Google processes the Account Data as a processor.